dohliam/stream2chromecast/README.md

-To play media file types that are unsupported by Chromecast, we need either ffmpeg or avconv installed.
+To play media file types that are unsupported by Chromecast, we need either ffmpeg or avconv installed to do the transcoding.

 On Ubuntu we can either install avconv:-